-The Best Fourth of July Fireworks in Every U.S. State
+The Best 4th of July Fireworks in Every U.S. State

-Each year, the Fourth of July brings Americans together to eat hot dogs, drink beer, and thank our forefathers for founding this great country.
+Each year, the 4th of July brings Americans together to eat hot dogs, drink beer, and celebrate the founding of the United States.
 But no Independence Day celebration is complete without a show of colorful explosions.
 From sea to shining sea, there are some pretty amazing places to take in an all-American light show over the long July 4 weekend.

 We've compiled the best places to see fireworks regardless of what part of America the Beautiful you find yourself in this Independence Day.

-If you find yourself in Alabama this Fourth of July, Thunder on the Mountain is one fireworks extravaganza that can’t be missed.
-Set in Vulcan Park, the fireworks are designed to illuminate the beloved Iron Man statue.
+If you find yourself in Alabama this Fourth of July, the Annual Fireworks Show at Vulcan Park and Museum is one fireworks extravaganza that can’t be missed.
+The fireworks are designed to illuminate the beloved Iron Man statue.
 Choreographed to a musical soundtrack, the show will last approximately 20 minutes.
 More info.

 Anchorage does Fourth of July in a big way, with a pancake breakfast and an Alaskan Baseball League game.
 Festivities are capped off with a fireworks display at Mulcahy Stadium.
 More info.

 Check out Arizona's Celebration of Freedom in Mesa in Phoenix.
 Before the fireworks at 9:30pm, the festivities happen at the Mesa Convention Center and Mesa Amphitheater.
 From patriotic displays to live music and games, this is the event of the day in the metro Phoenix area.
 More info..

 Hot Springs is celebrating our great nation with scenic lakeside fireworks.
 The event takes place at Mountain Harbor Resort, overlooking Lake Ouachita.
 More info.